balljok/pyfolioclient/README.md

 ## Overview

-This package provides a streamlined interface for FOLIO API interactions, requiring minimal setup through environment variables.
+This package provides a streamlined interface for FOLIO API interactions.

 ## Prerequisites